 - Mengliang Zhang (Ohio University), GC/MS and DART-MS for Investigating Chemical Profiles of Ignitable Liquids

-Drugs II & Practitioner Case Studies
+Drugs II: Practitioner Case Studies

 - Glen Jackson (West Virginia University), Expert Algorithm for Substance Identification to ID Seized Drugs from Tandem Mass Spectra